Cammin/DrillTool/README.md

 - The required fragment count is adjusted depending on difficulty
 - The crafting recipe is more difficult depending on difficulty
 - Both the fragment count and recipes are configrable in-file
-- The recipes are viewable in this file: [Here] (DrillTool/Deathrun/ConfigFileLoader.cs)
+- The recipes are viewable in this file: [ConfigFileLoader.cs](DrillTool/Deathrun/ConfigFileLoader.cs)

 ### Useful Debug Commands
 - New command `RestoreDrillable` reverts the nearest drillable to its full state.